This started as music.

 It cuts through the Lair, through bodies and motion and light, finding her with a precision that doesn’t search and doesn’t hesitate.

-The change is subtle, almost imperceptible, but it redistributes the balance of the space, tightening it around a point no one has named but everyone now feels.
+The change is subtle, almost imperceptible, but it redistributes the balance of the space, constricting it around a point no one has named but everyone now feels.

 No one names it.